-Marine Spatial Planning is widely used to analyse and allocate human activities within the marine domain3, often through a participatory process (Douvere, 2008).
-The area-based framework is advocated to promote integration in managing inter-sectoral conflicts for space and resources, and the pressures posed by human activities on the environment (Saunders et al., 2019a).
-Many MSP processes are ecosystem-based4 (Katsanevakis et al., 2011), in striving to better represent the highly interconnected relationships between society and the ocean, in its recognition as a socio-ecological system (Lauerburg et al., 2020).
+Marine Spatial Planning is widely used to analyse and allocate human activities within the marine domain,3 often through a participatory process [16].
+The area-based framework is advocated to promote integration in managing inter-sectoral conflicts for space and resources, and the pressures posed by human activities on the environment [57].
+Many MSP processes are ecosystem-based4 [38], in striving to better represent the highly interconnected relationships between society and the ocean, in its recognition as a socio-ecological system [41].
 The socio-ecological lens furthers the integration of knowledge by recognising how social structures and human interactions impact ecosystems, and conversely, how the health and functioning of ecosystems impact social interactions and wellbeing.
-Employing such an approach accounts for the potential impacts on a diverse range of ocean stakeholders when defining the future relationships between society and the ocean (Charles, 2012).
+Employing such an approach accounts for the potential impacts on a diverse range of ocean stakeholders when defining the future relationships between society and the ocean [11].

-Thus, ecosystem-based approaches are purported to enhance various dimensions of integration within ocean governance involving, inter alia, meaningful engagement with multiple policies and sectors, stakeholders, spatial (including cross-border considerations) and temporal scales, in addition to the collation of knowledge across multiple knowledge domains (Saunders et al., 2019a).
-A challenge remains, however, in adequately measuring and accounting for material contributions of the ocean to society and the economy, in addition to socio-cultural aspects of a system, such as non-market (Domínguez-Tejo et al., 2016) and non-material (Saunders et al., 2019b) considerations within MSP implementation.
+Thus, ecosystem-based approaches are purported to enhance various dimensions of integration within ocean governance involving, inter alia, meaningful engagement with multiple policies and sectors, stake-holders, spatial (including cross-border considerations) and temporal scales, in addition to the collation of knowledge across multiple knowledge domains [57].
+A challenge remains, however, in adequately measuring and accounting for material contributions of the ocean to society and the economy, in addition to socio-cultural aspects of a system, such as non-market [15] and non-material [58] considerations within MSP implementation.

 Ocean Accounting (OA) is an emergent framework for the structured compilation5 and standardisation of different domains of ocean-related data (social, environmental, economic), in a manner consistent with methods and concepts from national (macro-economic) accounting (System of National Accounting, SNA) and environmental-economic accounting (System of Environmental Economic Accounting, SEEA).
-The OA framework provides a foundation for a diverse range of statistics and indicators produced from a

-3 Some plans also encompass the coast (e.g., Republic of Korea's 1st Master Plan on Marine Spatial Management for 2019-2028) https://www.mof.go.kr/en/board.do?menuldx=1491&bbsldx=30620 common set of accounting tables (Figure 1).
-OA provide guidance for ecosystem accounting to the ocean domain, to monitor ecosystem extent and condition6, the provisioning of ecosystem services, and flows to society and the ocean economy (Fenichel et al., 2020).
+The OA framework provides a foundation for a diverse range of statistics and indicators produced from a common set of accounting tables (Fig. 1).
+OA provide guidance for ecosystem accounting to the ocean domain, to monitor ecosystem extent and condition,6 the provisioning of ecosystem services, and flows to society and the ocean economy [22].
 The OA framework further provides guidance in resolving challenges in classifying and measuring ocean economic activity, flows from ocean ecosystems supporting such activities, and the beneficiaries of within society and the economy.
 Overcoming such challenges furthers international cooperation, through sharing experiences and lessons learnt and collaboration in developing ocean accounting towards an international accounting standard.